 By being or having I do not refer to certain separate qualities of a subject as illustrated in such statements as “I have a car” or “I am white” or “I am happy.”
 I refer to two fundamental modes of existence, to two different kinds of orientation toward self and the world, to two different kinds of character structure the respective predominance of which determines the totality of a person’s thinking, feeling and acting.

-It is, Fromm admits, an uphill battle to challenge the concept of the “having mode” in which we all exist, for having is itself existence.
+It is, Fromm admits, an uphill battle to challenge the concept of the “having mode” in which we all exist, for having is, in itself, existence.

 In the being mode, we are.
 We have essences, feelings.
 We expand ourselves outside of our body’s boundaries and move past the things we see, do or own.